-To edit a ZA8-2 card's configuration settings:
+To edit a module's configuration settings:

 - 1. Log on using the level 4 password. - 2.
 From the main menu, choose Program, then Configure, and then Cards. - 3.
-On the Edit Card menu, choose Edit then enter the ZA8-2 card's address. - 4.
-For each circuit on the ZA8-2 card, do the following:
+On the Edit Card menu, choose Edit then enter the SLIC card's address. - 4.
+On the SLIC menu, choose Config Module. - 5.
+On the Config Module menu, choose Edit then do one of the following: - Choose Device Address then enter the module's device address - Choose Enter Serial# then enter the module's serial number - 6.
+Follow the instructions provided below.